Saffron Revolution – An inside chronology of events

 I stayed in Rangoon, preparing for a peace walk.
 But the military regime never apologized.
 We had given a deadline date of 17 September.
 So U Gambira sent me a boycott letter.
 In the letter he wrote that we would never accept offerings or invitations from the military regime, or associate with them in any way.
 I printed and copied that letter, and gave it to U Obata.
 U Obata is one of the leaders of the All Burma Monks Alliance.
 We shared this letter to all monasteries.

-, 15 monks recited this boycott letter.
+On 18 September, 15 monks recited this boycott letter.
 I recorded this and sent it to U Sopaka.
 U Sopaka sent it to Radio Free Asia to inform them that we were starting a boycott inside Burma.

 Later monks started to walk on the streets.
 On 18, 19, and 20 September, many monks and people participated.
 It became bigger and bigger.